darkbard81/Pathfinder-2e/Passfort/Campaign_Module.md

 - Disallow direct emotional stage changes triggered by player or NPC daily interactions; such changes are logged but do not affect stages.
 - Ensure emotional stages cycle through all base states and enforce a return to Hostility in advanced emotional branches.
 - Maintain immersion by restricting player visibility of emotional goals and using indirect narrative cues for emotional changes.
+- When multiple NPCs qualify for an emotional event at the same time, only one NPC is randomly selected for the event to occur, preventing simultaneous multiple emotional events.

 ---